FREQUENTLY ASKED QUESTIONS

 The investment plan Operator fills in all cultural criteria categories and proceeds to a reasoned self-scoring for each separate cultural criterion.
 Following the audit of the application for inclusion, the competent Audit Committee for the Control of Legality and Evaluation of EKOME accepts or changes the cultural criteria score.

-The audiovisual works eligible for inclusion are short and feature films, documentaries, television series, animated films and digital games.
+The audiovisual works eligible for inclusion are short and feature films, documentaries, television series, animated films.

 Audiovisual projects not eligible for inclusion are concerts, recorded performances, sports events and performances, reality shows, recorded events, commercials, infotainment television programs, etc.